 - PT and Exercise

 - Integrative Medicine

 - Relationships/Intimacy/Care Partners

 - Research/Clinical Trials/Getting Involved

 Self-Efficacy: PD SELF is designed so that as a person with PD advances through the modules, they are gradually introduced to self-efficacy.
-Over the nine modules, they learn how to use the four modes of self-efficacy development to master their own relationship to Parkinson’s and assist others.
+Over the eight modules, they learn how to use the four modes of self-efficacy development to master their own relationship to Parkinson’s and assist others.
 The skills and behaviors learned include:

 - Setting goals

 - Communicating with your doctor

 - Establishing new routines

 - Realistic optimism